Cookies on this website

 We train the next generation of researchers through teaching on the MSc Global Health Science and Epidemiology and the MSc in Clinical Trials courses, supervising doctoral students and supporting research fellowships.
 We are a part of a new national hub, Research Support Service (RSS) which provides researchers with support before and after funding application to deliver high quality applied health, public health and social care research.

-patient and public engagement (PPIE)
+Patient and public involvement and engagement (PPIE)

 We are committed to forming active partnerships with patients and the public to ensure our research reflects peoples’ priorities, experiences and values.
 Embedding PPIE in our projects improves the governance, communication, and ultimately, the impact our research will have on peoples’ lives and the delivery of health services.
 We work closely with the Oxford Population Health Public Advisory Panel.